Francesco Statuto: International career

 Statuto earned three caps for the Italy national team in 1995.

 Coaching career

 In 2012 Statuto served briefly as the caretaker of Grosseto in Serie B for the two last games of the team.

-In July 2022, Statuto returned into management as the new head coach of newly-established Serie D club Roma City.
+In July 2022, Statuto returned to management as the new head coach of newly established Serie D club Roma City.
+He departed by the end of the season as he failed to save the team from relegation.